Riteshkpandey/Zania_assignment/README.md

 Description: The main component that manages the state and renders the application.
 It uses the DndProvider from react-dnd to handle drag-and-drop interactions.

-State:
-documents: Array of document objects, sorted by position.
+State documents: Array of document objects, sorted by position.

 selectedImage: Currently selected image for the modal view.

-Methods:
-moveCard(fromIndex, toIndex): Handles the reordering of document cards. openImage(thumbnail): Opens the modal with the selected image. closeImage(): Closes the modal.
+Methods:moveCard(fromIndex, toIndex): Handles the reordering of document cards.

+openImage(thumbnail): Opens the modal with the selected image.

+closeImage(): Closes the modal.

 DocumentCard.js
   Description: Represents individual document cards with drag-and-drop functionality.
   Props:
   document: The document object with properties like id, type, title, and thumbnail.
   index: The index of the document card. moveCard(fromIndex, toIndex): Function to handle the card's movement. openImage(thumbnail): Function to open the modal with the selected image.

 ModalComponent.js
   Description: Handles the modal display for the selected image.
   Props:
   isOpen: Boolean indicating if the modal is open. onRequestClose(): Function to close the modal.
   selectedImage: The image to be displayed in the modal.